AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/knockout-bindings.md

 ### `template`

-Magento `template` binding is a customization of the existing Knockout [`template` binding](http://knockoutjs.com/documentation/template-binding.html).
+Application `template` binding is a customization of the existing Knockout [`template` binding](http://knockoutjs.com/documentation/template-binding.html).
 It is used to render a template inside of the associated element.
 The original Knockout's  implementation was overridden to support asynchronous loading of templates by the provided path, instead of searching for them on the page.

 **Source:** `<Magento_Ui_module_dir>/view/base/web/js/lib/knockout/template/engine.js`.
 [See on Github](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Ui/view/base/web/js/lib/knockout/template/engine.js).